Roularta: History and profile

-Roularta was established by lawyer Willy De Nolf in 1954.
+Roularta was established by lawyer Willy De Nolf together with his wife Marie-Thérèse De Clerck in 1954.
 The group operates in the France, the Netherlands, and Portugal in addition to its native Belgium.
 The chief executive officer of the company is Rik de Nolf, who succeeded his father, Willy De Nolf, in the post in 1981.

 In the early years the group published and distributed free newspapers in the Dutch-speaking regions of Belgium.
 The first publication of the company was a weekly magazine, De Weekbode.

 The group has two main segments: Print media and audiovisual media.
 The print media segment consists of free newspapers such as De Streekkrant, De Zondag and Steps published in Belgium and magazines.